justinooi/aptos-nft-staking/README.md

 # aptos-nft-staking

-A simple NFT staking platform - never used in prod so please be aware that there may be bugs.
+A simple NFT staking platform for the Aptos blockchain.

+You can use this to distribute tokens to your holders if they stake their NFTs.